CR-invariant energy of Legendrian knots in the Heisenberg group

 Core claim

-We introduce an energy functional for Legendrian knots in the 3-dimensional Heisenberg group H, obtained by regularizing a divergent integral of the potential of order -2 with respect to the Koranyi distance on H. This choice of distance makes the energy invariant under PU(2,1).
-We characterize the R-circles as the minimizers of the energy, establish a Heisenberg analog of the Doyle-Schramm cosine formula, and show that the energy integrand admits an expression in terms of a complex-valued 2-form on the complement of the diagonal in H times H.
+We introduce an energy functional for Legendrian knots in the 3-dimensional Heisenberg group H, which serves as a sub-Riemannian analog of the Mobius invariant knot energy in Euclidean 3-space.
+The energy is obtained by regularizing a divergent integral of the potential of order -2 with respect to the Koranyi distance on H; this choice of distance is essential for the energy to be invariant under the action of PU(2,1).
+We characterize R-circles in H as the minimizers of the energy, and establish a Heisenberg analog of the Doyle-Schramm cosine formula.

 What carries the argument

-The regularized energy functional obtained from the order -2 potential integral with the Koranyi distance, which enforces CR-invariance and selects R-circles as unique minimizers.
+The regularized energy functional obtained from the order -2 potential with respect to the Koranyi distance on the Heisenberg group, which carries the CR-invariance and the minimization property.

 If this is right

-- R-circles achieve the global minimum energy among all Legendrian knots.
+- R-circles achieve the global minimum value of the energy among all Legendrian knots.

 Where Pith is reading between the lines